CyberfusionIO/HostFact-Verwerkersovereenkomst/README.md

 # Known bug

 When a user resets their password and logs in after doing so, the message above (under "Optional: Ask debtors to sign") is not shown, and the module says that the DPA has already been signed for that account.
-It looks like this is a bug within HostFact, where it's not properly handling custom fields API output.
-I could fix that by using an SQL query instead of using the internal API, but I'm not very eager to use that workaround.
+That is because the custom field for that debtor is created and we only check if the custom field was created; not what it contains.
+I'm not aware of any good method to fix that, currently.